 Not that I haven’t taken on challenges lately, either.
 Since my last post, I’ve been lucky enough (and hardworking enough, let it be said) to find myself working back at Discovery Education – a company I worked for on a temporary contract last year – on a permanent basis.
 I couldn’t be happier.

 Having the opportunity to work on educational resources that will not only educate the next generation, but also interest and inspire, is an incredibly exciting responsibility.
 Albeit a somewhat daunting one at the present time.

-It was during my research for engaging and curriculum-relevant news content that I came across the following article about cage diving with sharks: http://bit.ly/2DxCyUe
+It was during my research for engaging and curriculum-relevant news content that I came across the following article about cage diving with sharks and the risks it can cause to the animal: http://bit.ly/2DxCyUe

 As someone who has been diving with great white sharks at the same location that’s mentioned and photographed in the article (Mossell Bay, South Africa), I was surprised to learn of the harm this could cause the animals.
 I admit that, again, I was ignorant (though if it helps, I’m beginning to understand the gravity of the harm that most wildlife-based visitors attractions cause to the animals in question).

 My own experience of caged diving, speaking truthfully, was not one that I would care to repeat anyhow.

 I can’t remember the name of the company I dived with, but I can remember the experienced vividly.